INI Newton Gateway to Mathematics in partnership with DataSıg

 Managing this heterogeneous stream of data is a challenge.
 Often there is important information in the order of events that links the channel behaviour together.
 In this case smoothing the data out channel by channel, like binning data, is damaging.
 A powerful unifying approach is to regard the data to be the input, and let it control a dynamical system.
 Different behaviour can be distinguished via the different responses of the system.
 One can modify the system so that it is not affected by the aspects of the stream that are of little interest.

-This one day workshop will highlight a number of exciting research activities and outline some of the successful collaborations within the DataSıg Programme.
-Collaborations have included:
+This one day workshop highlighted a number of exciting research activities and outlined some of the successful collaborations within the DataSıg programme.